What is the Early Warning Audit?

 Changes in these files and/or services are rare and could indicate an intruder has gained unauthorized access to your site.
 Thus, the audit looks for changes and notifies you when they are detected.

 The Early Warning Audit is an automated scan that runs regualrly on your websites.
 These audits can also be triggered on-demand at any time using the

 The date of the most recent and next audit are displayed in the site drawer on the Watchful Dashboard as shown below.

 If a change is detected in one of the files or services monitored by the Early Warning Audit, an email notification will be sent to you.
 Note that you must have notifications enabled for these types of changes in your Settings as described elsewhere in the Knowledge Base.

-The Early Warning Audit performs checks of three categories:
+The Early Warning Audit performs checks in the following categories:

-- File — Changes to the size, checksum, and/or time stamp of critical system files
+- File — Changes to the size, checksum, and/or time stamp of critical system files.
+This is CMS-dependent

-- IP Address — Changes to the IP Address of the website
+- IP/URL — Changes to the IP Address or URL of the website

-- Service — Changes in the version of critical services
+- Service — Changes in the version or status of critical services

-The following table describes the files and services monitored by the audit for both Joomla and WordPress.
+The following table describes the files and services monitored for changes by the audit for both Joomla and WordPress.